sigifredolaengle/ProcessMiningClass/README.md

     (env_py3.6) $ pip freeze > requirements.txt

-### Second way for installing
+### Installation with `requirements.txt`

-The second form for installing is simpler and it uses `requirements.txt`:
+The second form for installing is simpler and it uses `requirements.txt`, which you can download from this GitHub:

 	(env_py3.6) $ pip install -r requirements.txt